lkcampbell/brackets-ruler/README.md

 MIT-licensed -- see `main.js` for details.

 ### Compatibility
-Tested on Brackets Sprint 44 and later, Mac OSX Mavericks.
+Tested on Brackets Release 1.0.0 Mac OSX (Mavericks).